akeneo/pim-helpcenter/content/md/assets/assets-transformation.md

                 colorspace: gray
 ```

 If the assets transformation given above are not enough for you, you can create new assets transformations.
-You can define new types of assets transformations by following the [technical cookbook](https://docs.akeneo.com/2.0/manipulate_pim_data/product_asset/add_new_transformation.html) we prepared for you.
+You can define new types of assets transformations by following the [technical cookbook](https://docs.akeneo.com/latest/manipulate_pim_data/product_asset/add_new_transformation.html) we prepared for you.

 ::: tips
 **You'd like to keep your reference file as it is for your channel's variations?
 Use a 100% scale transformation**!
-(A 100% scale transformation is only possible since patch EE-2.3.14).
 :::

 ::: warning